-We have established a small internal commercial organization that we believe is commensurate with the size of the market opportunity for the applicable approved MTC indication in the United States and European Union.
-We have also designed our commercial organization to maintain flexibility, and to enable us to quickly scale up if additional indications are approved in the future or scale down if we are not successful in gaining approval of additional indications.
-We believe we have created an efficient commercial organization, taking advantage of outsourcing options where prudent to maximize the effectiveness of our commercial expenditures.
-However, we may not be able to correctly judge the size and experience of the sales and marketing force and the scale of distribution necessary to successfully market and sell cabozantinib.
+However, should the commercial opportunity for cabozantinib grow over time, we may not correctly judge the proper size and level of and experience of the commercialization team or the scale of distribution necessary to market and sell cabozantinib successfully.
 Maintaining sales, marketing, and distribution capabilities is expensive and time-consuming.
-Such expenses may be disproportional compared to the revenues we may be able to generate on sales of cabozantinib and have an adverse impact on our results of operations.
+Such expenses may be disproportionate compared to the revenues we may be able to generate on sales of cabozantinib and have an adverse impact on our results of operations.
 If we are unable to maintain adequate sales, marketing and distribution capabilities, independently or with others, we may not be able to generate product revenues and our business may be adversely affected.